 •Knowing the date or the time

 •Doing tasks such as cooking, driving, and paying bills

 •Communicating with others

-People with dementia live an average of eight years after their symptoms become noticeable to others, but survival with the disease can range from three to 20 years, depending on age, other health conditions, and the cause of the dementia (It's not always Alzheimer's).
+People with dementia live an average of eight years after their symptoms become noticeable to others, but survival with the disease can range from three to 20 years, depending on age, other health conditions, and the cause of the dementia (Symptoms are not always due to Alzheimer's disease pathology.
+See causes of dementia below).
 In the late stage of dementia, a person typically relies on others for all of his or her daily needs.

 ♦ Sources: Living with Memory Loss: A Basic Guide by the UW Memory and Brain Wellness Center; the National Institute on Aging.

 Causes of Dementia

 Many things can cause changes in memory and thinking.
 Some of these are depression, a lack of some vitamins and minerals, and head injuries.
 But if these causes are ruled out or treated, and symptoms keep getting worse, the cause is likely a disease that slowly causes damage to brain cells, or a neurodegenerative disease.
 There are 4 common types of neurodegenerative disease: